Youth to Israel Adventure (Y2I)

 We know from past experience that delaying passport application or renewal might result in you not having your passport in time for us to purchase a ticket for the trip.
 The passport office can be very slow, and delays are inevitable.

 What is the size of the Y2I staff?

 - On every bus there will be at least two adult counselors, a tour educator, a bus driver and a security guard who is a medic.
 A mental health professional travels with the group.
 Debbie Coltin, Lappin Foundation’s Executive Director and Eugene Schultz, Lappin Foundation’s Director of Teen Engagement, also travel with the group.
 Counselors have experience with teens and Israel travel.

-How do you get to Israel from Boston?
+How do you get to Israel and home from Israel?

 What is the trip itinerary?